-Every state allows bars and restaurants to serve alcohol to adults, though there are some “dry” counties or cities.
-Similarly, a majority of states that legalized cannabis for adults allow on-site consumption of cannabis at some regulated locations.
+Every state allows bars and other licensed establishments to serve alcohol to adults to consume on-premises.
+Similarly, most states that have legalized cannabis for adults 21 and older allow on-site consumption of cannabis at some regulated locations.

-Here is a review of the 12 legalization states that allow on-site cannabis lounges, and some of the policies in place.
+Here is a review of the 15 legalization states that allow on-site cannabis lounges and/or special events, and some of the policies in place.
 In many of the states, on-site consumption is allowed only in localities that opt-in.
+In addition, several states — including Louisiana, Florida, Minnesota, and Texas — allow hemp-derived THC beverages to be sold at certain locations.

 State